islomar/my-notes/technical-agile-coaching-samman-method.md

   - Plus when the code is well-written and the design is flexible you’re more likely to get to introduce fun new tools and technology.
 - **Elevator pitch for Samman Technical
   Coaching**
   - In order to be successful in modern development organizations, software developers need new skills.
 These skills are not easily learnt on a short training course or at a university.
-Practices like Continu- ous Integration and Test-Driven Development require developers to change their minute-by-minute habits and ways of working.
+Practices like Continuous Integration and Test-Driven Development require developers to change their minute-by-minute habits and ways of working.
 - **Day in the life of a Samman Technical Coach**
   - 08:00 Arrive, check messages, prepare for today’s sessions
   - 09:30 Ensemble working with first team